 Where content or applications are purchased from us, they will be available for you to download through your Ubuntu One account.
 You may re-download your content or application from Ubuntu One or the Ubuntu software centre until we stop providing Ubuntu One or the Ubuntu software centre or until the content or application is removed from Ubuntu One or the Ubuntu software centre.

 Each content or application you download or purchase is subject to the terms and conditions or licence set by the content or application provider or developer, which may be presented to you at the time of download or contained in the application.

 Third party content and application providers may offer support for their content and applications.
 Third party content and applications are not supported by Canonical.

-These terms do not limit or restrict your rights under any applicable open source software licenses.
-If the content or applications you download are licensed under an open source license, only that license applies to such content or applications.
+These terms do not limit or restrict your rights under any applicable open source software licences.
+If the content or applications you download are licensed under an open source licence, only that licence applies to such content or applications.
 With respect to content and applications under open source licences, you may be entitled to download a copy of the content or application source code, which you may download from our servers or from the content or application author’s servers.

 If you are asked to set up an account for using our service you may be asked to create a password.
 You are responsible for choosing an appropriate password and for keeping it secure.
 Canonical representatives will not ask you for your password and you should not reveal it to anyone.

 You may cancel your account at any time through the Ubuntu One website or Ubuntu software centre.
 Where you have an Ubuntu One account you must cancel your service before it renews in order to avoid billing of the next period's fees to your credit card.
 You will not be charged at the next renewal date, but Canonical does not provide refunds for any previous billing periods or partial billing periods.
 We will not charge a fee for cancelling your Ubuntu One account.

 Fees and payment